 Summary

-Discussions on the topic of “public interest within ICANN’s remit” are a source of continuing discussion within the ICANN Community.

-Within ICANN, some community members are advocating to devise mechanisms that will more effectively address the public interest.
+Discussions on the topic of “public interest within ICANN’s remit” has been ongoing for years within the ICANN Community.
+Some community members are advocating to devise mechanisms that will more effectively address the public interest.

 The Public Interest is a key topic of the At-Large Community.
-It has a Public Interest Working Group with members from across At-Large.
+It has established a Public Interest Working Group.
 In particular, EURALO has advocated for related principles such as Open Access, Free Software, and Creative Commons since its inception.

 One sub-topic that At-Large cares deeply about is the Public Interest Commitments (PICs), especially pertaining to the Category 1 TLDs related to sensitive strings as defined by the GAC, such as .doctor and .bank.